MilesIParker/EnergyCPI/README.md

 Recommended citation:

-Parker, M. (2024), "A global database for energy consumer price indices", European Central Bank, mimeo.
+Parker, M. (2024), "A global database for energy consumer price indices", Energy Economics, forthcoming, https://doi.org/10.1016/j.eneco.2024.107645

 The data are in two files. "energycpi.csv" is at monthly frequency and contains observations for most countries.